dask/dask-jobqueue/docs/source/index.rst

 More details
 ------------
-A good entry point to know more about how to use ``dask-jobqueue`` is the the :ref:`talks-and-tutorials` section.
+A good entry point to know more about how to use ``dask-jobqueue`` is the :ref:`talks-and-tutorials`.

 .. toctree::
    :maxdepth: 1